UdayKiran0911/data-analysis/README.md

 # data-analysis
-a repository consisting of python scripts useful for data walkthrough, preprocessing and exploration and predictive Machine Learning
+A repository consisting of python scripts useful for data walkthrough, preprocessing, exploration and predictive Machine Learning

 Created on: 1 June 2022